python/cpython/Doc/reference/compound_stmts.rst

-**Default parameter values are evaluated when the function definition is executed.**  This means that the expression is evaluated once, when the function is defined, and that that same "pre-computed" value is used for each call.
+**Default parameter values are evaluated when the function definition is executed.**  This means that the expression is evaluated once, when the function is defined, and that the same "pre-computed" value is used for each call.
 This is especially important to understand when a default parameter is a mutable object, such as a list or a dictionary: if the function modifies the object (e.g. by appending an item to a list), the default value is in effect modified.